lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-mags.rst

 **4. View the results.**
 Figure 1 shows the table panel in the Results tab for the query above.
-No flux columns have been retrieved.
-Instead, magnitude and magnitude error columns have been returned, and are named as specified in the ADQL statement.
+Notice that there are no flux columns because they were retrieved ``AS`` magnitudes, and the columns have been renamed as specified in the ADQL statement.

 .. figure:: /_static/portal-howto-mags-1.png
     :name: portal-howto-mags-1